Sarah Polley: Adult acting

 In 2005, she starred in The Secret Life of Words, opposite Tim Robbins and Julie Christie.
-She was nominated as Best European Actress by the European Film Academy for her role as Hanna.
+She was nominated for the European Film Award for Best Actress by the European Film Academy for her role as Hanna.

 In 2006, Polley took a role on the acclaimed series Slings and Arrows during its third and final season.
 Polley's father, Michael Polley, was a regular on the show during its entire three-season run.
 She served as a member of the 2007 Cannes Film Festival jury.

 In 2008, Polley appeared as Nabby Adams in the HBO miniseries based on the life of John Adams.
 Polley played Elise in Jaco Van Dormael's Mr. Nobody, which was released in 2010.
 Critical response has praised the film's artistry and Polley's acting.
 Later that year, she also appeared in a cameo role in Bruce MacDonald's film Trigger.

-Though Polley never officially announced her retirement from acting she has not taken another acting role since 2010, transitioning into a writing and directing career.
+While Polley did not officially retire from acting, after 2010 it would be fifteen years before she appeared onscreen again, with her focus transitioning into a writing and directing career.
+In 2025 she played a guest role as herself in an episode of the television series The Studio, having been recruited by series creator Seth Rogen, a friend and prior collaborator.
+Polley described the role as an "opportunity to let out a lot of the frustrations I’ve ever had as a director—to finally let them out onscreen," adding that she appreciated the chance to act in a comedy.